 That website owner can say goodbye to page duration and hello to an increased bounce rate.

-They’ll worry that you’re just trying to get the sale, not actually help them solve their problem.
+Putting out quality content will get people to subscribe or even convert on your tripwire.
+That’s a win.
+But if somebody feels like your website is a digital billboard, they may worry that you’re just trying to get the sale, not actually help them solve their problem.

-Always prioritize your content first so you’re building a trustworthy relationship with your new website visitor.
+Always prioritize your content so you’re building a trustworthy relationship with your new website visitor.
 This increases your page duration (and SEO ranking) and your chances of turning that visitor into a lead.

 And remember, these aren’t just tips that you can use on your current website.
-You can also use them when creating all of your future content so that you’re being the most efficient SEO marketer possible.
+You can also use them when creating all of your future content so that you’re the most efficient SEO marketer possible.

 And who doesn’t love the sound of that?